Welcome to the Visual Computing Laboratory (VCL)

 - Paper accepted to CVPR workshop on Computational Cameras and Displays 201617.05.2016: Our paper Time-offset Converstaions on a Life-Sized Automultiscopic Projector Array by Andrew Jones, Jonas Unger, Koki Nagano, Jay Busch, Xueming Yu, Hsuan-Yueh Peng, Joseph Barreto, Oleg Alexander, Mark Bolas, and Paul Debevec has been accepted for publication at the CVPR workshop Computational Cameras and Displays 2016.
 The project was carried out in collaboration with Institute for Creative Technologies at University of Southern California.
 Read more about the project here.

 - Two talks accepted to SIGGRAPH 201602.05.2016: Two talks have been accepted to SIGRAPH 2016 in Anaheim.
 The first talk: Differential apperance editing of measured BRDFs, by Apostilia Tsirikoglou, Joel Kronander, Per Larsson, Tanaboon Tongbuasirilai, Andrew Gardner, and Jonas Unger, describes a method for intuitive editing of measured BRDFs.
-The second talk: Luma HDRv: open source high dynamic range video codec optimized by large scale testing, by Gabriel Eilertsen, Rafal K. Mantiuk, and Jonas Unger describes the design choices and implementation of our recently released open source HDR video codec Luma HDRv.
+The second talk: Luma HDRv: an open source high dynamic range video codec optimized by large scale testing, by Gabriel Eilertsen, Rafal K. Mantiuk, and Jonas Unger describes the design choices and implementation of our recently released open source HDR video codec Luma HDRv.

 - Funding from Norrköpings fond för forskning och utveckling02.05.2016: Norrköpings fond för forskning och utveckling will fund our new project Digitala verktyg för en levande historia, which will develop new algorithms and tools for appearance capture and modelling.
 The project will run 2016 - 2017 and is a collaboration with NVAB, Norrköpings Stadsmuseum, Livrustkammaren, Skokloster and Hallwylska museet.